 When we talk about marketing, a tagline is the mantra of your business, telling people who you are and make you unique in just a few words.
 The purpose of this is to establish a positive and unforgettable phrase, which sticks in your audience’s head and helps them determine your brand and your marketing message.

 As soon as your visitor lands on your site, they should get a good understanding of what you do.
 Adding a statement or tagline about your business above on your homepage will help a lot.
-First, however, you need to ensure your statement is clear and precise enough.
+First, however, you need to ensure your message is clear and precise enough.

-Don’t assume that your audience will understand what you do exactly.
+Don’t assume that your audience will understand what you do precisely.
 Do you need to make that clear, okay?
 It will also help if you concentrate on your reader and not on your business.

 Call to action

 Your homepage should not be a porch of your home or website with only one door.
-Instead, it must be more of a corridor with different clearly characterized doors, each leading your visitors further inside your home based on their existing requirements.
+Instead, it must be more of a corridor with different characterized doors, each leading your visitors further inside your home based on their existing requirements.

 Unless most of your visitors come to you with the same goal, you need numerous doors.
 A call to action is a button helping get your visitors to do something like downloading a free PDF, visiting another page, or more.

 For instance, you can make your CTA unique by designing it beautifully.
 Please put it in a different color, or you can add a border around it as well.
 You can see many CTA buttons, which blend in with the whole website and look beautiful.
 However, that’s not what you like to achieve.
-Instead, you like your CTA to catch your visitor’s attention.
+Instead, you want your CTA to catch your visitor’s attention.

 It should be composed of one word concluding your service.
 Don’t make your promotional area too busy.
 It should not be composed of paragraphs.